texcindy99/Spark_Machine_Learning/README.md

 ## Project Motivation <a name="motivation"></a>

-This is ... project.
-I was interestested in using ... data to better understand:
+This is a Spark machine learning project.
+I was interestested in using customer data of a digital music service to predict custome churn:

 1. Q1
 2. Q2